harrykipper/MUGS/README.md

 # MUGS - Model of Urban Green Spaces.

-Modelling the emergence of inter-city differences in the usage of green spaces.
+An agent-based model of the emergence of inter-city differences in the usage of green spaces.
-The model is spatially explicit, it simulates Scottish cities in their 16+ population, urban form and distribution of socio economic condition.
+The model is spatially explicit, it simulates Scottish cities in their 16+ population, urban form and distribution of green spaces and socio economic condition.

 # Drivers of the dynamics
 ## Pull factors